Janet-Kou/ai-research-agent/README.md

   5. Run the Agent

-     a.
-In terminal run : python main.py
+     1. In terminal run : python main.py

-     b.
-You will be prompted with "What can I help you research?"
+     2. You will be prompted with "What can I help you research?"

-     c.
-Type what you would like to research and hit enter.
+     3. Type what you would like to research and hit enter.

-     d.
-You can choose to have the information is saved to a file.
+     4. You can choose to have the information is saved to a file.
 A new file containing the researched information will be created in the directory.

 # Author
 GitHub: Janet-Kou